-Years later, Henry’s youngest son, Jacob Carpenter, and wife Elizabeth Herr built a large sandstone house in 1750 that still stands today.
+Years later, Henry’s youngest son, Jacob Carpenter, and his wife Elizabeth Herr, built a large sandstone house in 1750 that still stands today.
 It lies a short distance from the spring house where the attacking wolf was killed.

 Visiting the Carpenter House

-You can find the Carpenter House on the edge of the Lampeter-Strasburg School District campus.
-As the bird flies, a short distance from Lampeter Square.
+The Carpenter House is on the edge of the Lampeter-Strasburg School District campus as the bird flies a short distance from Lampeter Square.
 While the house is on private property, it is available for rent on Vrbo and Airbnb.

 However, if you spend the night and hear some scratching at the door, keep it closed!
 The wolf may be back for his revenge.